niles-bot/niles/docs/index.md

 Next head to 'Calendar details' and copy the **Calendar ID** - We'll use this when we setup Niles in your Discord Server.
 Run `!setup` in your `#general` to get started.

+Visit the [setup page](http://niles.seanecoffey.com/setup) for more detailed setup information.

 ## Usage

 ### Commands